 The waters of Marsa Alam host silver tip sharks, grey reef sharks along with the desired oceanic white tip, turtles, bottle nose dolphins, spinner dolphins, barracudas, tunas and an incredible variety of corals and colourful fish.
 This makes it an offer difficult to reject, it’s a temptation.
 On top of that, from may to august, the elegant giant whale sharks and the majestic manta rays stroll through the blue.
 This might be the “one in a lifetime” chance to dive with such beautiful critters.

 It is easy to spot barracudas in the Red Sea.
-This awesome animals are very curious and they can come really close to the divers.
+This awesome animals are very curious and can come really close to divers.

 Located only 7 miles away from the coast, you can get here with a daily excursion from Marsa Alam or by liveaboard.
 The reef, that at its peak reaches 1m of depth, offers impressive diving at all depths through wonderful walls crowded of life.
 In this place encounters with oceanic white tip sharks are more frequent.
 Its beauty though lies in the gardens of soft corals, its banks of fish in addition to the typical fauna of the Red Sea.
 Some dives are quite deep, such as the Sarcophagus Archway, a 56m deep rock formation in the shape of an arch that will not leave you unchanged.

 Accessible only by liveaboard.
 These two islands, located in the middle of the Red Sea, will surely delight any diver.
 Each island is separated from the other one for a trip of 5 minutes by boat.
 It is impossible to say which of the two offers the better diving.
 They are protected as aquatic parks and there are periods during the year in which the authorities deny access to the divers.
 The rest of the year it is obligated to pay a fee of 5 dollars per diver and day to help to maintain the natural park.